oemden/ansible-role-certbot-ovh-plugin/README.md

 This role installs Certbot and the OVH DNS plugin in a Python virtual environment to avoid conflicts with system Python packages.
 This approach works well with modern Debian-based systems that implement PEP 668 (externally-managed-environment).

 The virtual environment is created at the location specified by `certbot_venv_dir` (default: `/opt/certbot-venv`), and all Certbot commands use this environment.

+### Python Dependencies

+The role manages the following Python dependencies in the virtualenv:
+- certbot (core functionality)
+- certbot-dns-ovh (OVH DNS plugin)
+- ovh (Python OVH API client for DNS management)

+### Working with Modern Debian Systems

+Modern Debian-based systems (Ubuntu 22.04+, Debian 12+) use externally managed environments as per PEP 668.
+This role handles these restrictions by:

+1. Installing all Python dependencies in a dedicated virtualenv
+2. Using the virtualenv for all Certbot operations
+3. Using a custom Python script for DNS management that runs within the virtualenv

+This approach avoids conflicts with system Python packages while still providing all required functionality.

 ## License